firefinancialservices/slate/source/index.md

 ### Returns

-An array of external Bank accounts (referenced as `fundingSources` for legacy reasons).
+An array of payee Bank accounts (referenced as `fundingSources` for legacy reasons).